standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * Confirm that the codebase can run without using any proprietary or non open-licensed code or services.
 * Check that the codebase is in use by multiple parties or in multiple contexts.
 * Check that the codebase files and commit history do not include situation-specific data.
+* Check that the code can be deployed and run without services or platforms available from a single vendor.

 ## Policy makers: what you need to do